 The first and third points I prefer to keep under control.
 But the second item (for some reason Facebook decided to post it here) is not even a setting, you can't switch anything.
 Facebook has hidden an option here that allows you to look at your account through the eyes of a regular Facebook user (not a friend).
 Click the "View As" link if you'd like to see it.
 It may be useful to evaluate the results of adjustments.

-• Public posting notifications.
-"Available to all" is a good choice.
 This, despite the wording "Available to all", is not about public access to information.
 What this means is that you will be notified when someone shares, comments, or likes your post.
 Allows you to get more information.
+The remaining parameters do not directly affect security.

-• Block users.
-Here you can completely block certain users.
 That is, as far as Facebook allows, to block their access to you and your materials.
 (If you wish, you can unlock them later).
 It is better to block the villain directly from his page (in the profile header) in order to ensure that the namesake is not accidentally blocked.
 When you block a user, you stop seeing his profile and any posts, including comments, and he, accordingly, does not see yours.
+Under the blocked list there are a number of other possibilities:

+The same approach, but in relation to intrusive invitations to attend different meetings.
 This item is closely related to the mobile application on your smartphone.
 If it cannot use the geolocation features, the log in settings will be unavailable.
 "Geodata Log" is off, and good.
 I advise you not to add location data to a fair amount of personal data that users report to social networks.

 This item is indirectly related to the security of the Facebook account.
 For example, if Facebook sends email notifications of all events, including likes and comments on your posts, it can clutter your inbox and cause some important emails to go unnoticed.
 To disable this feature: